 Perhaps you're new to the area or simply interested in connecting and experiencing other cultures.
 Here in the Waimakariri District there are a number of events, big and small, that take place year-round.
 Pick up some advice and information, learn new skills or attend a cultural exhibition.
 Find out more about our events, those we support and see what's coming up below.

 Friendship, family, fun and food feature high on all our wish lists during Christmas and the New Year.
-Waimakariri District Council's Community Team are getting into the spirit of this special seaon by bringing together all of these things at a series of neighbourhood park barbecues.
+Waimakariri District Council's Community Team are getting into the spirit of this special season by bringing together all of these things at a series of neighbourhood park barbeques.
 Find out dates, times and locations.

 Visit Waimakariri promote the Waimakariri District - from activities, accommodation, places to eat and drink, and of course, events.
 This is a great place to browse all types of events and activities by category - from craft and trade shows, art, music and theatre, to sports and local markets.

 The Rangiora Promotions Association organises and promotes a number of great community events throughout the year.
 Highlights include Eats & Beats in Victoria Park, the Christmas Celebration Night, the Pop Up Business Expo, Santa Parade and Christmas Party in the Park.